What is breadNET?

 The final straw

 So after running like this for around a year I decided that it needed to go.
-Shit was all over the place.
-I reallly needed to upgrade.
-Plus my 'server' was an old computer with 8gb of ram and 2 cores.
+Stuff was all over the place.
+I really needed to upgrade.
+Plus my "server" was an old computer with 8gb of ram and 2 cores.

 I saved up from my job, which at the time was a warehouse operative, and purchased some servers and a server rack to populate some space in the garage.